Homepage

 Data handling

-The place for schema (the structure of your database written in YAML) is app/schema.
+Place your schema (database structure in YAML) in the app/schema directory.
 We are going to walk through creating them in the next sections of this tutorial.

 GraphQL queries and mutations are used to get the data from the database or save data in it.
-All of those queries go to app/graphql.
+All of those queries should go in the app/graphql directory.

 Questions?